PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 - Give the content to the compiler.
 Note that the `compile.js` file already contains a variable, but the `sources['Inbox.sol']` field is empty.

-- Compile and extract the bytecode & ABI from the result (check [this](https://github.com/ethereum/solc-js) out :wink:).
+- Compile and extract the bytecode & ABI from the result (check [this](https://github.com/ethereum/solc-js) out 😉).

 - Write the bytecode & ABI to the corresponding file in the `out` folder.